-Jonathan Whitcomb, author of Beat That Kid in Chess, is now offering lessons in the Salt Lake Valley, with no travel charges for him to drive to your location, if you live in the central communities of the SLV.
+[Updated June 16, 2017] Jonathan Whitcomb, author of Beat That Kid in Chess, is now offering lessons in his home in Murray, Utah (a few miles south of Salt Lake City).
 The $25 chess lessons include one free copy of his book and other materials of instruction.
-A getting-acquainted meeting is also offered and this first meeting is free, with no obligation for the student.
+A free getting-acquainted meeting is also offered and this first meeting carries no obligation for the student.

 Although Whitcomb is not rated a master by the United States Chess Federation, rating-population statistics suggest his playing strength is well within the top .04% of those living in the state of Utah.
-(As of June 7, 2016, he was rated 364th in the state.)
-Yet his abilities to effectively teach a wide range of levels of chess beginners, intermediate players, and those in between—that places him near the top for chess tutors and coaches in Utah.
+(As of June 15, 2017, he was at 1832 in the UCER rating system, which is similar to the USCF ratings.)
+His abilities to effectively teach a wide range of levels of chess beginners, intermediate players, and those in between—that places him above average for chess tutors and coaches in Utah.

 His book Beat That Kid in Chess may be the first chess book to systematically use the NIP system of instruction: nearly-identical positions.
 This method, when used as Whitcomb has demonstrated, can more quickly boost a chess student’s abilities in the royal game, eventually giving the player more wins in competition.
 It enables the student to see a position more like an expert would see it, discerning when a particular tactic would work and when it would not work.
 This is most important in winning a chess game.